projectcalico/calico/master/getting-started/mesos/tutorials/unified.md

 ## 3. Configuring Policy

-Calico-CNI v1.4.1+ supports selector-based policy for Mesos v1.0.0+.
+Calico CNI v1.4.1+ supports selector-based policy for Mesos v1.0.0+.

 The above Marathon Application Definition has assigned the labels `app=frontend` and `group=production` to the task's NetworkInfo.
-Calico-CNI automatically reads these labels and assign them to the endpoint, allowing us to enforce policy based on them.
+The Calico CNI plugin automatically reads these labels and assign them to the endpoint, allowing us to enforce policy based on them.

 The following YAML policy spec describes rules based on these labels: